 - 1. Revoke the Policy titled 1.2.2 Risk Management which was adopted 21 March 2018; - 2.
 Revoke the Risk Management Governance Framework, inclusive of its procedures which was adopted 17 December 2014; - 3.
-Adopt the Policy titled 1.2.2 Risk Management v1 as presented as attachment 3; - 4.
+Adopt the Policy titled 1.2.2 Risk Management v1 as presented in attachment 3, with no modifications; - 4.
 Note the Risk Management Framework and Procedures document, approved by the CEO on the 13 February 2019, as presented in attachment 4.